reizio/reiz.io/docs/reizql.md

 reference_pattern       ::= "~" NAME
 ```

-A reference pattern is a query-bound variable that can be referred elsewhere and
+Reference patterns are query-bound variables that can be referred elsewhere and
 the truthness determined by checking whether all the references point to the
 same expression (structurally, not semantically) or not.